srsudo/VINEDA/README.md

 ## Installation & Features (Python)

 - VINEDA runs entirely in Python (2.7 and 3.0) and Matlab 2018.
-In Python, the library can be directly imported as an independent Python package, or interfaced with conda / docker environments.
+In Python, the library can be imported as an independent Python package, or interfaced with conda / docker environments.

 - Dependencies:
     - Numpy >= 1.10.0